Missouri PTA Scholarship Program

 In December of each year an information kit and application form is sent to all Missouri public high schools with at least one PTA/PTSA unit in the school district in good standing—Only one application is accepted from each school.
 The postmark deadline to apply is February 15th.

 The Missouri PTA Scholarship Program receives continuing financial support from contributions by local units and councils of the Missouri PTA, as well as individual gifts and memorials.
-The fund receives additional support from one-half (1/2) the proceeds from each Missouri Distinguished Service Award.
-In 2010 a fundraiser selling T-shirt was started to help the effort of funding the Missouri PTA Scholarship Program.
+The fund receives additional support from one-half (1/2) the proceeds from each Missouri Distinguished Service Award and all proceeds from the sale of each Missouri PTA 100th anniversary commemorative book Honor, Celebrate, Imagine.

 ADMINISTRATION OF PROGRAM: